San Diego Rideshare Accident Lawyers

 - There were 19 deceased parties as a result of fatal Uber-related physical assaults.
 Of those, 8 were riders, 7 were drivers, and 4 were third parties.

 - A fatal physical assault occurred in one out of every 122 million trips.

 - Uber logged 1.3 billion rides in one year.

 A study from Rice University and the University of Chicago revealed that there is an uptick in fatal accidents in cities where rideshares operate.
 This increase coincides with an increase in vehicle miles traveled, which is likely due—in part—to “deadheading”.
 Deadheading is a term used for drivers who have dropped off a passenger and are driving around waiting for their next ride.
 The increase in fatal accidents is estimated at 2-3 percent.
 However, Uber and Lyft dispute the study’s findings.

-If you were injured in a rideshare accident, you deserve to have the legal information and guidance that you need to recover the compensation to pay for your recovery.
+If you were injured in a rideshare accident in San Diego, you deserve to have the legal information and guidance that you need to recover the compensation to pay for your recovery.
 Gomez Trial Attorneys is consistently ranked among the top law firms in the country by U.S. News & World Report, and we have obtained more than $500 million for our clients over the past 20 years.

-Contact the experienced rideshare lawyers at Gomez Trial Attorneys online or at (619) 237-3490 today for a free consultation.
+Contact the experienced Uber and Lyft accident lawyers at Gomez Trial Attorneys online or at (619) 237-3490 today for a free consultation.